By Megan of @MinglingWithMickey and Chase of @Imagineerinsta

 By mobile ordering, you can essentially skip the regular line to order and pay for your meal or drinks from the Disneyland® app.
 This is a huge time saver if you’re a Disney foodie and wanting to try as much as possible.
 Docking Bay 7 Food and Cargo will be the one place that mobile order will save the most time no matter when you’re visiting Star Wars: Galaxy’s Edge since they are serving full meals and allows guests the opportunity to sit for a moment to take in all they’ve experienced so far inside Star Wars: Galaxy’s Edge.

-Tip Three: Take Advantage Of Extra Magic Hours And Magical Mornings
+Take advantage of Extra Magic Hours and Magical Mornings

-Tip Four: Consider Exploring the Land Before Getting on Millennium Falcon: Smugglers Run
+Consider exploring the land before getting on Millennium Falcon: Smugglers Run

 Also note that even after the reservation only time period Millennium Falcon: Smugglers Run will not offer Disney’s FastPass+ system which includes Disneyland®’s MaxPass service.
 The best time to ride the attraction is going to be as close to the end of the night as possible when people are watching fireworks and leaving the park.